bancorprotocol/fastlane-bot/resources/How_to_make_your_bot_competitive.md

 ### Data Throughput
 Faster data means faster cycles for the arbitrage bot.
 The easiest way to achieve this is by using a premium plan from a data provider such as Alchemy.

 Another way to achieve this is by running an Ethereum node locally.
-The bot can be connected to a local Ethereum node fairly easily by changing the RPC_URL in the fastlane_bot/config/providers file.
+The bot can be connected to a local Ethereum node fairly easily by changing `self.RPC_URL` in file `fastlane_bot/config/provider.py`.

 ### New Arbitrage Modes
 Currently the bot is geared towards closing pariwise & triangular arbitrage on Bancor V3 & Carbon, but it can easily be generalized for all the exchanges it supports.
 To do this, you would need to create a new Arb Mode file, and design the combinations that are fed into the Optimizer.
 A lot of the heavy lifting here is already handled, but there may be a few specific changes you would need to make to get it to work.